LawleyClasses/230-spring2017/Schedule.md

 Once you understand CSS, PHP, and MySQL, it becomes much easier to modify WordPress themes and even create your own.
 On Tuesday, we'll look at what goes into a WordPress theme.
 And on Thursday, you'll take the final practical exam for the class.

 ## <a name="finals"></a>Finals Week: Practical Exam Makeup
-In addition to the makeup practical exam, your group project will be due this week.
+In addition to the makeup practical exam, your final individual project will be due this week.